Homicide suspect was days away from serving jail time for sexual assault

 Undergoing the rape kit was traumatizing enough, Duncan added.

-But still, according to Duncan and court documents, Shadler continued to drag out the process.
+But still, according to Duncan and court documents, Schadler continued to drag out the process.

 A hearing on the motion was held July 19.
-At this point, Adams County District Court Judge Kyle Seedorf began to set limits.
+At this point, Adams County District Court Judge Kyle Seedorf set tighter limits.

 "As the Court noted at the time of sentencing, Defendant did not indicate he understands the depth or scope of the harm he caused and did not demonstrate acceptance or accountability," Seedorf wrote.
 "Of additional concern, the Response notes Defendant has not complied with other terms of his sentence in the several weeks before he filed the Motion....Granting him in-home detention or a reduction in jail time is not warranted."

 Seedorf denied the motion and withdrew the offer of work release.
-He ordered Shadler to report for that jail sentence on August 2, giving Shadler two weeks to get his affairs in order.
+He ordered Schadler to report for that jail sentence on August 2, giving Shadler two weeks to get his affairs in order.

 Quesada was killed eight days later.